LaunchCodeEducation/data-analysis-curriculum/content/python-pandas-databases/reading/python-databases/_index.md

 weight = 1
 +++

-Working within a database command line interface can often times be cumbersome and difficult to replicate commands.
-Because of this, analysts prefer to use a user-friendly graphical user interface (gui) or leverage programming languages like python and supported libraries to interact with them.
+Working within a database command line interface can often times be cumbersome and difficult to execute multiple commands.
+Because of this, analysts often times prefer to use a user-friendly graphical user interface (gui) or leverage programming languages like python and supported libraries to interact with them.
 We will use python and the `sqlite` library to complete the following:
 1. Create a new sqlite database
 1. Add a table
-1. Populate the table
 1. Perform CRUD operations on the table

+While you can accomplish more than just the above using python and pandas, like performing joins, it is not always best.
+As it relates to joins, database engines are built and optimized to perform joins extremely well.
+It is always important to know what you will be doing with your data before acting.

 {{% notice blue Note "rocket" %}}
 The examples below are also available in the `data-analysis-projects/databases-python-pandas/python-db-walkthrough.ipynb` file.